CathleenS/ProximitySdkExample/README.md

 To run your application without an LTE Direct chip you need to install LTE Direct simulator on your device.
 See Qualcomm Support document for install instructions: [https://ltedirect.qualcomm.com/resources/docs/discovery-install-configuration](https://ltedirect.qualcomm.com/resources/docs/discovery-install-configuration)
-Besides you need to register any device on which you want to run the application on Qualcomm’s developer platform: [https://ltedirect.qualcomm.com/devices/assigned-devices](https://ltedirect.qualcomm.com/devices/assigned-devices)
+Besides you need to register any device on which you want to run the application on Qualcommâ€™s developer platform: [https://ltedirect.qualcomm.com/devices/assigned-devices](https://ltedirect.qualcomm.com/devices/assigned-devices)

 You also need to create a project on Qualcomm developer platform that you can rely on in your application: [https://ltedirect.qualcomm.com/dynamic_managed](https://ltedirect.qualcomm.com/dynamic_managed)
  (See Qualcomm Supporting Doc: [https://ltedirect.qualcomm.com/resources/docs/lte-d-supplemental-sdk-docs](https://ltedirect.qualcomm.com/resources/docs/lte-d-supplemental-sdk-docs) : 1_LTED_BuildingPublicManagedexpressions.pdf )